mikosik/smooth-build/doc/api/junit.md

 test = [ testJar ]  | junit;
 ```

-Takes all files from "src" directory, compiles them and executes ony tests from classes which names end with 'Test'.
+Takes all files from "src" directory, compiles them and executes only tests from classes which names end with 'Test'.

 ```
 testJar = files("//src") | javac | jar;